NCAS-CMS/cfdm/docs/source/tutorial.rst

 ^^^^^^^^^^^^^^

-Values can be changed by assigning to elements selected by indices of the `Data` instance in a very simmilar using rules that are very similar to the `numpy indexing rules
+Values can be changed by assigning to elements selected by indices of the `Data` instance using rules that are very similar to the `numpy indexing rules
 <https://docs.scipy.org/doc/numpy/reference/arrays.indexing.html>`_,
 the only difference being: